neonevm/neon-evm.docs/docs/developing/utilities/neonswap.md

   NeonSwap is an open-source dApp whose main function is to provide the services required to deploy Ethereum contracts on the Neon EVM.
 In Ethereum, transactions such as exchanging one token for another, require the deployment of contracts.
 These contracts operate using their specific services and cannot be deployed outside of this environment.

-  We want to demonstrate that our Neon EVM product allows you to transfer your applications from Ethereum to Solana while ensuring that they function reliably.
-The NeonSwap infrastructure provides full support for your applications on the Neon EVM, as well as the swap interface on a separate server.
+  The Neon EVM product allows you to transfer applications from Ethereum to Solana while ensuring that they function reliably.
+The NeonSwap infrastructure provides full support for applications on the Neon EVM, as well as the swap interface on a separate server.
 No changes are required to port applications over to Neon using the NeonSwap service.

-  > **[NeonSwap](about/terminology.md#neonswap)** service provides an opportunity for Ethereum developers to migrate their applications to the Neon EVM without any difficulties.
+  > The **[NeonSwap](about/terminology.md#neonswap)** service provides an opportunity for Ethereum developers to migrate their applications to the Neon EVM without any difficulties.

 ## Steps
 The NeonSwap application allows any user to swap one token for another.
 You just need to connect your wallet to the application following the step-by-step instructions.
 Swapping tokens will be carried out automatically without sending funds to the exchange.
 There are some gas transaction fees to pay with the application.

-As an example, this tutorial outlines the exchange of ETH->USDT tokens.
+As an example, this tutorial outlines an exchange of ETH tokens to USDT tokens.

 ### Step 1: Open the NeonSwap application and connect your wallet
 Go to the [NeonSwap](https://neonswap.live/) page to call the NeonSwap application.
 Before you can make a swap, you need to connect your wallet.
 Click `Connect Wallet` on the swap screen.